This post may contain affiliate links, view our disclosure policy.

 - zest of 1 lemon

-- 2 tablespoons fresh lemon juice about 1 lemon
+- 2 tablespoons fresh lemon juice (about 1 large lemon)

 - 1 cup shredded zucchini